 Watch the beat indicator.
 When it hits the zone, make your sound.
 Start slow, speed up.
 The game scores how close you land to each beat.

-Rhythmic cueing is used clinically to externalize the timing signal that the basal ganglia typically provides internally — reducing the system's dependence on a disrupted internal clock.
+Rhythmic cueing externalizes the timing signal that the basal ganglia typically provides internally — providing an alternative timing input pathway.

 Watch bubbles move in wave patterns.
 When one enters the green zone, make a sound at the right volume.
 Miss the zone and it floats away.
 Speed changes as you level up.